Rubric Advisors · Disciplined Wealth Management · 100% Fiduciary Commitment · Fee Only

 | 6% | $60,000 | $5,000 | 5% | $0 |

 The 4% rule as a starting point.
 At a 4% withdrawal rate, a $1,000,000 portfolio provides $40,000/year ($3,333/month) in initial retirement income, increasing with inflation each year.
-But your ideal rate depends on your specific situation — tax strategy, Social Security timing, and spending flexibility all play a role.
+But your ideal rate depends on your specific situation, tax strategy, Social Security timing, and spending flexibility all play a role.

-This simulator uses simplified historical return sequences for a diversified portfolio and is for illustrative purposes only.
+This simulator uses simplified, hypothetical return sequences for a diversified portfolio and is for illustrative purposes only.
 It does not account for taxes, fees, sequence-of-returns risk in full detail, or individual circumstances.
 Actual results will vary.
 Past performance does not guarantee future results.
 Consult a qualified financial advisor before making withdrawal decisions.
 Rubric Advisors, LLC accepts no liability for any loss or damage arising from the use of this tool.

 All computation happens in your browser.
 No data leaves your device.